Emergency Dentistry Torrance

 How should I remove an object that’s stuck between my teeth?

 The first thing you should do is rinse your mouth with warm water.
 This will help to loosen the object.
 Next, use waxed dental floss to gently move it back and forth between your teeth to try and dislodge the object.
 If you are unsuccessful, try using a water flosser (irrigator).
-If you are still unable to remove the object, make sure you get in to see us, as we have special tools we can use to safely and effectively remove it.
+If you are still unable to remove the object, make sure you get in to see us, as we have special tools we can use to remove it safely and effectively.
 Never use anything other than floss or a water irrigator to remove anything from your teeth, as you could do additional harm to your mouth.

 When should I go to the emergency room?